Swmarly/anime-figure-collection/readme.md

 - Smooth scroll navigation and scroll-in animations for a polished experience.

 ## 🧸 Getting Started
 1. **Preview locally**: open `index.html` in your browser for a static preview, or run `npx wrangler dev` to emulate the production worker (required for the admin login).
+If you're loading the site from a different domain than your Worker, set `window.__FIGURE_COLLECTION_API_BASE__ = "https://your-worker.example.workers.dev"` in an inline script so the gallery knows where to fetch the collection.
 2. **Connect Cloudflare KV storage** (required for live edits):
    - Create preview and production namespaces: `npx wrangler kv:namespace create COLLECTION` and `npx wrangler kv:namespace create COLLECTION --preview`.
    - Copy the generated IDs into [`wrangler.toml`](./wrangler.toml) by replacing the placeholder values for the `COLLECTION` binding.
  - Seed the namespace with your current data (optional but recommended):
      ```bash
      wrangler kv:key put --binding=COLLECTION collection "$(cat data/collection.json)"
      ```